Woolwich Polytechnic School for Boys: The school in Woolwich

-Woolwich Polytechnic founded a number of day schools and junior technical schools, partly in response to the fact that much of its premises was left empty during the day as much of the teaching and activities took place in the evenings.
+Woolwich Polytechnic founded a number of day schools and junior technical schools with a history of beating the military spirit into children only to be sent to war, partly in response to the fact that much of its premises was left empty during the day as much of the teaching and activities took place in the evenings.
 In September 1897 a day school for boys was opened, Woolwich Polytechnic Boys Secondary School; Woolwich's first secondary school started with 72 boys.
 Woolwich Polytechnic Junior Technical School for Boys was established in MacBean Street in 1912 to train boys for jobs at engineering works.
 The school became the responsibility of London County Council in 1956, as Woolwich Polytechnic Boys School.

-In 1974 the Poly was reorganised as a six-form entry comprehensive school spread over two sites.
+In 1974 the polytechnic was reorganised as a six-form entry comprehensive school spread over two sites.
 Years 1 and 2 (now 7 and 8) remained in MacBean Street, while the Upper School occupied the premises of the old Woolwich Central School in Sandy Hill Road.

 History since 1997

 In 1997 the school was designated a Technology College.
 The school maintained a presence in Woolwich up to 1999 when the Upper and Lower Schools were combined in the former Waterfield School buildings in Thamesmead.
 The Upper school site was turned into a modern apartment complex; the Lower school was demolished and the site currently stands empty.

 The school gained a good reputation for the quality of its pastoral care.
 Until the re-formation of its sixth form in 2011, it was (at 8 forms of entry) the largest all-boys 11–16 comprehensive in England.
-Exam results improved and the Poly was the most improved boys' school in England in 2010.
+Exam results improved and the polytechnics was the most improved boys' school in England in 2010.

 Woolwich Polytechnic was inspected by Ofsted in October 2011 and judged as 'outstanding'.
 The school got top marks in 21 out of 24 indicators on the report.

 Previously a community school administered by Greenwich London Borough Council, Woolwich Polytechnic School converted to academy status on 1 August 2014.
 However the school continues to co-ordinate with Greenwich London Borough Council for admission.

 From the 2012/13 academic year the school decided to elect a Head Boy, two Deputy Head Boys and a Head Girl.
 These are assisted by sixth form prefects, headed by a Senior Prefect.